 Sarah joined Watsi on September 19th, 2016.
-Four years ago, Sarah became the 2351st member to automatically support a new Watsi patient every month.
-Since then, 4,121 more people have become monthly donors!
-Sarah's most recent donation traveled 6,600 miles to support Zephania, a third grade student from Tanzania, to fund a leg fracture surgery so he can walk again.
+Five years ago, Sarah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sarah's most recent donation traveled 6,600 miles to support Samiri, a four-year-old child from Tanzania, to fund corrective surgery and soon start school.